45 from Shiv Sena will join us says BJP MP amidst tussle on govt formation

 The Rajya Sabha member made the claim while speaking to a television channel, amid the ongoing tussle between the ruling allies over forming the next state government.

-The BJP and the Sena, which won 105 and 56 seats, respectively, in the just concluded state Assembly polls, are locked in a bitter battle over sharing of power.
+The BJP and the Sena, which won 105 and 56 seats, respectively, in the just-concluded state Assembly polls, are locked in a bitter battle over sharing of power.

 Any proposal from Shiv Sena must include both Congress and NCP: Chavan